inhalesulfur/qe-namespace/README.md

 ```

 In this implementation each constructor adds to result object `.set` and `.init` collections for setting and initialisation functions.
-This collections are costructed with Function expression, so `JSON.parse` ingore them
+This collections are costructed with Function expression, so `JSON.parse` ingore them.
 ```js
 var format = new st.FileDataFormat;
 format.set("qType", "CSV") 	//need to surf through documentation for possible properties